Vrolijk/OSDD/README.md

 ## Send multiple files or directories

-Sending large and multiple files trough a datadiode / unidirectional network connection using udpcast and tar.
+Sending large and multiple files trough a data-diode / unidirectional network connection using udpcast and tar.

 Receiver: